 Approximately 32 hours of independent study (seminar readings)

-Approximately 26 hours of virtual field trips, Indonesian language classes and interactive cultural activities
+Approximately 26 hours of field trips, Indonesian language classes and interactive cultural activities

 Approximately 16 hours of group discussions and presentations